NDLANO/h5p-caretaker-client/README.md

 document.addEventListener('DOMContentLoaded', () => {
   new H5PCaretaker(
     {
-      // endpoint and other parameters
+      // endpoint and other parameters here
     },
     {
       onInitialized: () => {